frc1675/brownbook/labs/lab-6-driver-input.md

 The hardware required for this lab is:

 * A Laptop with Driver Station installed and means to connect to RoboRIO
-* A joystick or controller (we typically use XBox 360 controllers)
+* A joystick or controller
 * RoboRIO
 * PD Board and Main Breaker
 * 1 motor controller